-Our final evaluation focuses on Rosie's ability to learn interactively and continuously.
-One positive indication is that learning is cumulative.
+Our final evaluation is of Rosie's ability to learn interactively and continuously.
+One positive indication of this is that learning in Rosie is cumulative.
 Rosie can learn more than one task at a time, building up a repertoire of games incrementally through instruction.
-More interesting is that not only are the tasks available, but the concepts learned in earlier tasks are available when a new one is learned.
-This includes not only common concepts, such as the verb move and the preposition on, but also higher-level concepts that define the actions or goals in a task.
-Some benefits of this were evident in the comparison of Rosie to Rosie+ in Table 2.
-If an agent attempts to learn a game with no initial knowledge of spatial prepositions, adjectives, nouns, or verbs, the interaction is substantially longer than if it already knows those concepts.
+More interesting is that not only are the tasks available, but the concepts learned in earlier tasks are available when a new tasks is learned.
+This includes common concepts such as the verb move, or the preposition on, but also higher-level concepts that define the actions or goals used in a task.
+Some of the benefits of this were evident in the comparison of Rosie to Rosie+ in Table 2.
+If an agent attempts to learn a game with no initial knowledge of spatial prepositions, adjectives, nouns, or verbs, the interaction is significantly longer than if Rosie already knows those concepts.
 As the agent acquires knowledge of concepts, fewer interactions are required, and concepts transfer to new games.
-The ability to learn and transfer common goal, action, and failure concepts further reduces interactions.
-Another goal of future work is to increase the number and types of concepts that can be taught to aid in transfer between games.
+The capability to learn and transfer common goal, action, and failure state concepts further reduces interactions.
+Another goal of future work is to increase the number and types of concepts that can be taught to aid in transfer between games and to reduce the number of needed interactions.
 For example, instead of describing a location as not below a block, it could be described simply as clear.